Do more good.

 The people who enjoy volunteering at AoCC

-- Can balance collaboration with independent work
+• Can balance collaboration and independent work

-- Are comfortable working under a deadline
+• Are comfortable working under deadlines

-- Have a sense of humor
+• Have a sense of humor

-- Enjoy learning and teaching
+• Enjoy learning and teaching

-- Value the AoCC’s kind, nonpartisan tone
+• Value the AoCC’s kind, nonpartisan ethos

-- Have a real-life support system and practice self-care
+• Have a real-life support system and practice self care

 Want to take the next steps?